 0.1.
 How to Use this System¶

 Welcome to OpenDSA!
 OpenDSA is an open source project whose goal is to provide online course materials for a wide range of Computer Science courses.
 The project includes both infrastructure and content for producing customizeable eTextbooks.
 OpenDSA’s strengths are support for creating visualizations and interactive exercises, along with LTI support for integrating 3rd party content.

 Registration and Accounts: This is an open source project, and in keeping with the spirit of our commitment to openness, our materials are free for use.
 We maintain versions of our materials that are publicly accessible.
 However, your particular textbook instance for your course is likely to require that you go through some LMS, with its own login process.
 In this way, you and your instructor can track which OpenDSA materials and exercises that you have completed.

 Slideshows: Slideshows are controlled by the buttons at the top of the slideshow. “<” and “>” buttons will back up or advance by one slide, while “<<” and “>>” will take you to the beginning or end of the slideshow.
 You get “completion” for a slideshow just for progressing to the end (one step at a time).
 A green checkmark should show up on the right when you complete it.
-Depending on your your book instance is configured, completing a slideshow might give you points or it might not.
+Depending on how your book instance is configured, completing a slideshow might give you points or it might not.

-Algorithm Visualizations: Slideshows demonstrate a part of an algorithm on a fixed input.
-The Algorithm Visualizations let you run the whole algorithm, typically on input that you can choose.
-The Algorithm visualizations will have some parameters that you can set (such as number of elements in an input array, and the values of the array elements).
+Algorithm Visualizations: Slideshows often demonstrate a part of an algorithm on a fixed input.
+Algorithm Visualizations let you run the whole algorithm, typically on input that you can choose.
+The algorithm visualizations will have some parameters that you can set (such as number of elements in an input array, and the values of the array elements).
 The “Run” button will start (or restart) the Algorithm Visualization.
 It will also begin the visualization with new, randomly selected data values if you did not specify your own input.
 “Reset” will typically clear all of the input fields and restart the visualization.
 Many visualizations have a “Help” button to give detailed information about that particular visualization.

 The question sets work by randomly selecting from the questions available to that set.
 Typically, once you correctly answer a question, you will not see it again (or at least not with the same inputs).
 But if you answer it incorrectly (and then clear it with the correct answer), it might appear again.

-The questions will have “hints” that you can use to help you figure out the answer.
+Many questions will have “hints” that you can use to help you figure out the answer.
 If you take a hint, you will not get credit for that question toward completing the exercise.
 However, you will not lose a point on that question, either.

 Proficiency Exercises: Proficiency exercises are graded on a point system.
-Each (logical) step that you do correctly in the proficiency exercise gives you a point.
+Each (logical) step that you do correctly in the proficiency exercise gives you a point within the exercise.
 You need to get a set fraction of the total possible points to complete the exercise (typically 90% of the possible points).
 Generally, if you make a mistake on a proficiency exercise, it will tell you that you did the step wrong and correct it for you so that you can continue on.
 You will not get credit for that particular step when you do it wrong, but you can still get credit for the remaining steps.
 Once you get completion credit for a proficiency exercise, the LMS interface should give some indication of this.

-Note that the “points” as counted by the proficiency exercise is different from the credit assigned by the LMS for completion of the exercise.
+Note that the “points” as counted by the proficiency exercise are different from the credit assigned by the LMS for completion of the exercise.
 For example, to complete the proficiency exercise for a particular sorting algorithm, you might need to complete 18 of 20 steps in the exercise correctly (that is, 90% of the 20 exercise steps).
 Once you have done this, the LMS might award you (for example) 2 points of completion credit.

 Enlarging Equations: Math is rendered using the MathJAX library, which gives you a lot of options on how you can see things.
 Most importantly, if you right click on any math equation, you will get a context menu that includes “Math Settings”.
 This in turn has a sub-menu named “Zoom Trigger”.
 With that, you can set zoom to “hover” or “click”.
 From then on, hovering or clicking (if you had selected one) on any equation will make it larger.
 This can really help with reading some of the equations.
 You can try it here: \(e=mc^2\).